 \subsection{Group homology}

-We give a very brief definition of group homology to introduce the terminology.
+The reader is also assumed to be familiar with group homology.
 The standard reference is of course \cite{Bro:CoG:82}.
+Results from this book will be referred to throughout this paper.
+In this section, we describe all non-standard terminology we will use.

 Throughout this section, let $G$ be any group, we write $\Z G$ for the group ring over $G$, and we define a \emph{$G$-module} to be a left module over $\Z G$.

-Tensor products $M\otimes N$ of modules are only defined if $M$ is a right module and $N$ is a left module over a common ring.
-We want to form tensor products of left modules over the group ring $\Z G$.
-Note that we can canonically make any left $\Z G$-module $M$ into a right $\Z G$-module by setting

-As in \cite{Bro:CoG:82}, using this construction, we can define tensor products of left $G$-modules $M$ and $N$, denoted by $M\otimes_G N$.

-\begin{Definition} Associated to a group $G$, consider the modules $F_n(G)$ which are the free abelian groups over $(n+1)$-tuples of elements of $G$.
-We define the boundary map

-where, as usual, the hat $\hat g_k$ indicates omitting that entry in the tuple.
-We call the associated exact $G$-chain complex of the form
+The standard resolution of $\Z$ over $\Z G$, as defined in \cite[I.5]{Bro:CoG:82} will be denoted by $F_*(G)$.
+The group homology of $G$ is defined to be the homology of this chain complex.
+Since \cite{Bro:CoG:82} does not contain relative homology, we define it here.